-Victim/Witness staff are available to accompany victims to any court in Erie County including New York State Supreme Court, Erie County Court, Buffalo City Court and city/town/village justice courts.
+Victim/Witness Services staff are available to accompany victims to any court in Erie County including New York State Supreme Court, Erie County Court, Buffalo City Court and city/town/village justice courts.

-Prior to the court appearance, Victim/Witness staff briefs victims(witnesses) concerning court procedures, provides moral support and answers any questions that may arise including an explanation of procedures and terminology.
+Prior to the court appearance, Victim/Witness Services staff briefs victims(witnesses) concerning court procedures, provides moral support and answers any questions that may arise including an explanation of procedures and terminology.

 During accompaniment to the courtroom, staff notify the assigned Assistant District Attorney that the victim(witness) is present.
 The Assistant District Attorney and victim(witness) may wish to speak to each other prior to the start of the proceedings and/or afterwards.

 Staff remain with the victim(witness) throughout the court proceedings to help relieve the trauma often associated with being in the presence of the perpetrator as well as being in the courtroom environment.
 During the proceedings, staff continue to provide information as well as support and guidance.

 At the conclusion of each appearance, staff will remain with the victim(witness) and/or family to provide additional information and support at this time.

 As provided for in Section 390.30 of the Criminal Procedure Law, victims are entitled to submit a Victim Impact Statement (letter/s) to the presiding judge, prior to sentencing.
 Victim Impact Statements often include information regarding the physical, financial, emotional and/or spiritual impact of the crime.
 It may also include the victims input regarding sentencing.

 Victim/Witness Services staff distribute information and guidelines regarding statements and their content.

 Victim/Witness Services staff assist victims with the compilation, copying, distribution and submission of Victim Impact Statements.